A fever can make you feel hot, cold, shivery, washed out and sometimes have aches and pains.

-These drugs are anti pyretics.
-This means they bring down temperatures.
-You might need to take them regularly, every 4 to 6 hours, until you're no longer getting temperatures.
+You might take paracetamol.
+This is an anti pyretic and means it brings down temperatures.
+You usually take it regularly, every 4 to 6 hours, until you're no longer getting temperatures.
 Make sure you read the drug information leaflet so that you know what dose to take and when.

-You might take steriods, for example if your fever has been caused by a reaction to treatment.
+You might take steroids, for example if your fever has been caused by a reaction to treatment.

-Aspirin can reduce your temperature, but you shouldn't take aspirin without checking with your doctor.
-Aspirin can cause bleeding and you shouldn't have it if you have a low platelet count or any other risk of bleeding (for example a stomach ulcer).
-This is because aspirin can affect the time it takes your blood to clot.
+Aspirin and ibuprofen can reduce your temperature, but you shouldn't take them without checking with your doctor.
+You shouldn't have it if you have a low platelet count or any other risk of bleeding (for example a stomach ulcer).
+This is because they can affect the time it takes your blood to clot.

 Feeling more comfortable